kevinsbarnard/m3-download/README.md

 optional arguments:
-  -h, --help            show this help message and exit -j JOBS, --jobs JOBS  Number of multiprocessing jobs to use (default=1) -f FORMAT, --format FORMAT
+  -h, --help            show this help message and exit -j JOBS, --jobs JOBS  Number of multiprocessing jobs to use (default=1) -c CONFIG, --config CONFIG
+                        Config path
-                        Image format to use (default=image/png) -o, --overwrite       Overwrite existing images
+  -o, --overwrite       Overwrite existing images
 ```

 If you want to use multiprocessing (default is none), specify the `-j` option with a number of workers.

-The default image format is `image/png` for the uncompressed original images, but any other existing formats may be used.

-Image overwrite is false by default to allow for any program/network failures.
+Image overwrite is false by default to account for any program/network failures.
 Specify the `-o` flag to overwrite images if desired.

+A JSON mapping from image reference UUID to the image file path will be written to `image_map.json`.
+This is useful for back-referencing images in VARS and becomes necessary when performing VOC formatting (see `reformat.py`).

+In case any images fail to download, their URLs will be written to `failures.csv`.

 #### Example:
 ```
-$ python download_images.py /Users/lonny/Desktop/m3-download-main/localizations.json  ~/Desktop/Sebastes/
+python download_images.py /Users/lonny/Desktop/m3-download-main/localizations.json ~/Desktop/Sebastes/
 ```

 ### 4. Reformat localizations
 Localization reformatting is done through `reformat.py`:
 ```
-usage: reformat.py [-h] [-o OUTPUT] [-f FORMAT] localizations
+usage: reformat.py [-h] [-o OUTPUT] [-f FORMAT] [--image_map IMAGE_MAP] localizations

 Reformat a localization file to a desired format